jeremypbeasley/canlis_j/index.md

   modern design.
 It continues to delight guests from all over the world with it’s natural light and stunning views of Seattle, Lake Union, and the Cascade mountain range.
-accolades_body: "“The Canlis Salad... one of the 100 best dishes in America.”"
+accolades_body: "“A Canlis Salad, when properly prepared, is a revelation.”"
-accolades_credit: "- Saveur Magazine, 2015"
+accolades_credit: "- Sam Sifton, New York Times"
 homephoto4: "/uploads/home-banner-bg-051.jpg"
 homephoto5: "/uploads/Screen%20Shot%202016-12-15%20at%2012.52.06%20PM%20(1).png"
 homephoto6: "/uploads/1110097.jpg"